 Cyberbullying and abuse on social media

 When you are being cyberbullied or harassed online, it can be easy to feel helpless – but we want to give you back the power!
 In this section you will find lots of information about different social media platforms and apps, including what they can be used for, who uses them and advice on how to deal with problems such as cyberbullying, harassment and threatening behavior.

 If you are being affected by any kind of online abuse or negativity, we can help.
 If you can’t find the information you need from the list of social media platforms (see the navigation area), check out our Cyberbullying and Online Abuse Help Center for practical tips and advice on using the internet safely.
 For more in-depth help and support, use our Global Support Service where you will be allocated a trained support advisor wherever you are in the world.

 If you are a parent, be sure to visit our cyberbullying help for parents section to get all the information you need to protect your children and teens online.

 Types of cyberbullying and abuse on social media

 The term “cyberbullying” is generally used as an umbrella term for various different types of online abuse and harassment.
 There are many different ways that people can make your time online uncomfortable or even scary – we have listed some the most common forms of cyberbullying below.
-Follow the highlighted links for further information relating to that specific topic:
+Follow the highlighted links for further information relating to each specific topic: